 Essentials in Writing

-The courses are labeled for levels 1 through 12, and this corresponds to grade levels.
+The courses are labeled for levels 1 through 12, corresponding to grade levels.
 The sequence of topics is somewhat similar from level to level.
-Lower levels begin with instruction on sentence structure and grammar then shift more toward composition work.
+Lower levels begin with instruction on sentence structure and grammar and then shift more toward composition work.
 A transition from the basics of grammar to the study of more complex sentence structures happens during grades seven and eight.
-High school level courses begin with sentence structure (e.g., clauses and proper construction), then progress through paragraphs, essays, and research papers.
+High school courses begin with sentence structure (e.g., clauses and proper construction) and progress through paragraphs, essays, and research papers.
 There is enough repetition that you might even be able to skip a year once or twice.
 The parts of speech (but not diagramming skills) are introduced gradually, beginning in first grade.
 The instruction on composition skills is more advanced than in many other programs.

 Video instructor Matthew Stephens is energetic, interacting with an unseen classroom of students for each level.
 He works on a whiteboard while teaching.
-Video lessons vary in length depending upon the complexity of the topics.
-Each course includes access to streamed videos for 12 months, and a set of one to six DVDs per course is also available as an option.
+Video lessons vary in length depending on the complexity of the topics.
+Each course includes access to streamed videos for 12 months, and a set of one to six DVDs per course is also available as an option for all except levels 9 and 10.

 A student worktext is required for each student, and you can purchase digital or print versions.
 (Purchase of printed books includes access to digital versions.)
-The pages in the printed books are spiral-bound and feature a large font and plenty of space to write.
+The pages in the printed books are spiral-bound and feature a large font and plenty of space to write at the younger levels.

-There is often a significant amount of instructional material in the worktext, especially at higher levels.
+There is often a significant amount of instructional material in the student workbooks, especially at higher levels.
 For each lesson, students watch a video lesson and then complete pages in the worktext—usually two or more pages per lesson.
-Sometimes students will watch a video lesson and then work on assignments for one, two, or three days.
+Sometimes students will watch a video lesson and then work on assignments for up to three days.

 Even though there is repetition from year to year, much more time is spent developing writing skills rather than studying grammar.
-This means these courses are likely to appeal to students who might be bored with the excessive review of grammar that is typical of so many other language arts programs.
-The composition instruction is advanced, but Stephens teaches in increments that are manageable for students to handle, walking them through the steps of the writing process on most assignments.
+This means these courses are likely to appeal to students who might be bored with the excessive review of grammar typical of many other language arts programs.
+The composition instruction is advanced, but Stephens teaches in manageable increments, walking students through the steps of the writing process on most assignments.
 He always models the type of writing students are to do.
 So while the writing instruction might be more advanced, it is not more difficult.
-In addition, the use of graphic organizers makes it easy for students to organize their ideas before beginning to write, and checklist forms help students verify that they have met the requirements of an assignment.
+In addition, graphic organizers make it easy for students to organize their ideas before beginning to write, and checklists help students verify that they have met the requirements of an assignment.

-The second editions of these courses—available for grades one through eight—have two additional resources: a teacher handbook and an assessment booklet.
-A teacher handbook is included with your purchase of the student worktext and videos.
-The handbook has brief instructions, a course syllabus, a suggested lesson plan, and an answer key for the lesson activities.
+The second editions of these courses—available for grades one through ten—have a teacher handbook and an optional Assessment/Resource Booklet.
+The teacher handbook has brief instructions, a course syllabus, a suggested lesson plan, and an answer key for the lesson activities.
 The optional Assessment/Resource Booklet for each course runs about 100 pages, so it's more substantial than you would think for something called a booklet.
-There are assessments that cover one lesson or a group of lessons (depending upon the content of those lessons), and there are two comprehensive unit assessments.
+Assessments cover one lesson or a group of lessons, depending on the content of those lessons, and there are two comprehensive unit assessments.
 These booklets also have answer keys for the assessments.
 Other resources in the Assessment/Resource Booklets vary by grade level.
 These might include a spelling dictionary (with space for students to add words), lists of descriptive adjectives to improve student writing, writing checklists, and graphic organizers for compositions.
-Some full-color printing has been added to the second editions of the student texts and the Assessment/Resource Booklets, most noticeably in the course for seventh grade.
+Some full-color printing has been added to the second editions of the student texts.

 While most of the teaching is provided via the videos, some parental interaction will be necessary.
 Younger children might need a lot of assistance, and older students will probably need to discuss their ideas for their compositions and get feedback as they proceed.
-For ninth grade and above, brief instructions to parents are found in a "Letter to Parent" that is in the course books.
-Those instructions suggest helpful options, such as alternating essay writing with work on a research paper.
+The evaluation rubrics in the upper-level student books should be very helpful for parents.

 Summary

-Essentials in Writing courses free up parents’ time by providing the instruction for students to watch.
+Essentials in Writing courses free up parents’ time by providing video instruction for students to watch.
 The courses require little to no preparation time and are very easy to use.
-For courses that include both video instruction and a worktext, the prices are very reasonable.

 The publisher's website has samples from each course.
-You can read the course details below.
+You can read more course details below.

 Level 1